conda/conda-build/docs/source/user-guide/environment-variables.rst

    * - LDFLAGS
      - Same as CFLAGS.
    * - MACOSX_DEPLOYMENT_TARGET
      - Same as the Anaconda Python macOS deployment target.
-Currently ``10.9``.
    * - OSX_ARCH
      - ``i386`` or ``x86_64``, depending on Python build.